 Vitamin A can be obtained from various foods:

-- Animal sources (retinol) : Liver and liver products, fish oil, eggs, milk and dairy products.
+- Animal sources (retinol) : liver and liver products, fish oil, eggs, milk and dairy products.

 Recommended daily dose

-- Vitamin A deficiency can lead to night blindness, increased susceptibility to infections, skin problems and, in severe cases, complete blindness.
+- Vitamin A deficiency can lead to night blindness, increased susceptibility to infections, skin problems, and in severe cases, complete blindness.

 Similar terms